 Keto Gluten-Free Diet Reduces Migraines And Abdominal Pain

-New Zealander Kerry (not her real name) used to get debilitating migraines and abdominal pain until she changed her diet to ketogenic and gluten free.
+New Zealander Kerry (not her real name) used to get debilitating migraines and abdominal pain until she changed her diet to ketogenic and gluten=-ree.
 This helped her lose weight and stopped her stomach pains and most of her migraines.

-“I’ve been gluten-free since 2011 after trialling cutting out gluten due to abdominal pain.
+“I’ve been gluten-free since 2011 after trialing cutting out gluten due to abdominal pain.
 I found that not only had the abdominal pain gone but so did many of my migraines.”

 It was a happy coincidence when Kerry found that going gluten free and ketogenic also stopped her migraines, as her migraine medication did not agree with her.